 Pursuant to the provisions of Section 124 of the Act, the dividend which remains unclaimed / unpaid for a period of seven years from the date of transfer to the unpaid dividend account of the Company is required to be transferred to the Investor Education and Protection Fund ("IEPF") of the Central Government.
-Unclaimed Dividend in respect of the Financial Year 2013-14 will be due for transfer to Investor Education and Protection Fund in terms of Section 124 of the Companies Act, 2013.
-Members who have not encashed their Dividends for the financial year ended 31st March 2014 or any subsequent year(s) are requested to lodge their claims with the Company.
-The unclaimed dividend for the Financial Year 2013-14 and all subsequent years must be claimed as early as possible failing which it would be transferred to IEPF as per the (tentative) dates mentioned hereinbelow.
+Unclaimed Dividend in respect of the Financial Year 2014-15 will be due for transfer to Investor Education and Protection Fund in terms of Section 124 of the Companies Act, 2013.
+Members who have not encashed their Dividends for the financial year ended 30th June, 2015 or any subsequent year(s) are requested to lodge their claims with the Company.
+The unclaimed dividend for the Financial Year 2014-15 and all subsequent years must be claimed as early as possible failing which it would be transferred to IEPF as per the (tentative) dates mentioned hereinbelow.
 However members may apply for refund with the IEPF authority by making an application in the prescribed Form alongwith fee.

 Financial Year Tentative date for transfer to IEPF

-2013-14 19 th December 2021

-2014-15 12 th December 2022
+2014-15 12th December 2022

-2015-16 17 th September 2023
+2015-16 17th September 2023

-2016-17 26 th August 2024
+2016-17 26th August 2024

 2017-18 01st September 2025

 2018-19

-- Interim Dividend -Final Dividend 14 th March 2026 13 th September 2026
+- Interim Dividend 14th March 2026

+- Final Dividend 13th September 2026

 2020-21

-- Interim Dividend 14 th December 2027
+- Interim Dividend 14th December 2027

+- Final Dividend 30th October 2028